miraabela/miraabela.github.io/projects/project-1.md

-More details on this is available at [Devpost](https://devpost.com/software/kumu).
+More details on this is available at [Devpost](https://devpost.com/software/kumu) and [GitHub](https://github.com/HACC2018/The-Bird-Squad)